bnielsen1965/mdns-server/README.md

   process.exit(0)
 })

-// when the server is ready lets query for an A record for 'foo.local' mdns.on('ready', function () {
+// query for 'foo.local' A record when the server is ready mdns.on('ready', function () {
   mdns.query({
     questions:[{